kennethchoe/sql-crawler/README.md

 ## Backlog

-* user can view result by sql source
+* sql source result json should be tabular-formatted properly
+* queries should show sql sources in pre form
+* Run button should be primary color
 * user can view result by sql server
 * user can stop running sql
-* user can revise sql source and sql crawler keeps the snapshot
-* user can view previous session's result
-* user can add custom tokens on sql server list and consume on sql source
+* docker batch accepts sql credential file path and sql source git path

 ### Done